altwajre/hello-akka/resources/docs/03-actors/07-persistence/README.md

 Note
 In order to use snapshots, a default snapshot-store (akka.persistence.snapshot-store.plugin) must be configured, or the PersistentActor can pick a snapshot store explicitly by overriding def snapshotPluginId: String.
 Since it is acceptable for some applications to not use any snapshotting, it is legal to not configure a snapshot store.
 However, Akka will log a warning message when this situation is detected and then continue to operate until an actor tries to store a snapshot, at which point the operation will fail (by replying with an SaveSnapshotFailure for example).
-Note that the “persistence mode” of Cluster Sharding makes use of snapshots.
+Note that the "persistence mode" of Cluster Sharding makes use of snapshots.
 If you use that mode, you’ll need to define a snapshot store plugin.

 ## Snapshot deletion
 A persistent actor can delete individual snapshots by calling the deleteSnapshot method with the sequence number of when the snapshot was taken.